youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### get_credential_report

-Retrieves a credential report for the AWS account.
+Retrieves a credential report for the account.

 Type annotations for `boto3.client("iam").get_credential_report` method.